adinabruce/NLP-Talmud/README.md

 These instructions will assume a basic understanding of how to clone a repository to a local machine and how to download relevant packages

-First, clone the repository to your local machine
+First, clone the repository to your local machine.
+Both files Berakhot.txt.zip and Berakhot.tsv.zip in Sentence Tagging ML Model must be unzipped before any code can be executed.

 The packages that are needed for this project are:
 - Python